peter1706/Scientific_Programming_With_Python_Assignments/README.md

 # Scientific_Programming_With_Python_Assignments
- Repo for homework assignments in the lecture Scientific Programming with Python (K.Kirschner), 5.Semester
+ Repository for homework assignments in the lecture "Scientific Programming with Python" (Dr. Karl Kirschner), 5.Semester, Hochschule Bonn Rhein-Sieg